sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 Sure, Postgres is a bit different than the MySQL I was writing, but the core knowledge behind writing a query has come in handy more times than I can count.

 After that, I was taking courses in PHP, JavaScript, basic web development, and some C#.
-I was learning so much but there was still something missing from my curriculum.
+I felt I was learning so much about programming in general, but there was still something missing from my curriculum.
 Although these classes taught me some fundamentals, I never learned anything about how to get a job or what companies were looking for.
 Which made sense -- this wasn't a comprehensive degree program.
 These were focused classes to teach you a specific skill -- at the end of it all, I received a "certificate" and not a degree.